 As a teaching hospital, Blank Children's Hospital is committed to advancing the careers of medical professionals - including Child Life specialists.
 The Child Life Internship Program at Blank Children's Hospital fulfills the requirements to become eligible to sit for the national certification exam for Child Life specialists, based requirements from the Child Life Council.
 Please Note: due to patient confidentiality, we cannot accept job shadow requests.

 The purpose of the student internship is to provide an opportunity to seek, identify and further develop an appropriate level of professionalism while learning to help children and families cope with acute or chronic illness.

-The Child Life Internship Program at Blank Children's Hospital is offered in the Spring and Fall to students in various curriculums.
+Internships are offered in the Spring and Fall to students in various curriculum's.
 The program provides students opportunities for the following experiences: planning and implementing recreational, therapeutic and educational activities for patients in the playroom and at bedside; preparing patients for medical procedures, and providing support during procedures; attending patient rounds and supervising volunteers.